Leader – Mark Jefferies the Global Stars Team

 In recent years Chris has been very busy flying air displays.
 He is a founding member of the Global Stars team, displaying often in far-flung destinations worldwide.
 Recent displays have included China, India and the Philippines.
 Chris has performed at the last four Bahrain shows, which has also featured flying in formation with Boeing jet freighters from the courier company DHL.
 Last year he flew a display with the Global Stars team in Nigeria for the presidential inauguration.
 In previous years Chris has performed twilight pyrotechnic shows with former team “Twister Aerobatics”.
 He is also well known at air shows for performing a unique “Little and Large” display alongside Mike Williams flying a 40% scale radio controlled model version of his plane.

-Flies Nr 3 or 4- Chris Heames – Global Stars Team
+Flies Nr 4- Chris Heames – Global Stars Team

 Chris joined the RAF from school and was employed as an Air Traffic Controller for 7 years.
 In 1979 he started pilot training on the Jet Provost and later the Hawk.
 After two years of intense training he was selected to fly the English Electric Lightning and subsequently flew the F4 Phantom.
 Many tours of duty on the Panavia Tornado were interspersed with a lot of instructional duties.
 He retired from military service with 9000 hours of fixed wing flying.
 Chris is married with 3 children 3 step children and 3 grandchildren.
 For almost 50 years he flew glider and was able to fly them on five continents.
 He was twice inter-services gliding champion.
 He has spent many years teaching formation flying in the UK and enjoys playing competitive bridge at the highest levels.
 His fondest memories of gliding was to have the opportunity to fly with the Condors in the Andes.